tjwhitaker/synaptic-stripping/README.md

 Dead neurons are identified.
 Problematic connections are pruned.
 Training continues with regenerated neurons.

-The current implementation is set up for the vision transformer experiments.
+The current implementation is set up for training vision transformers and testing with corrupted datasets.

 ## Requirements